GeniusesOfSymfony/WebSocketBundle/docs/config.md

     # The port on the server which connections for the websocket server are accepted.
     port:                 ~ # Required

+    tls:

+      # Enables the native tls support that can be configured with the options below.
+      enabled: false

+      # The options to set up the tls configuration.
+See the example below or see https://www.php.net/manual/en/context.ssl.php for all available options.
+      options:
+        local_cert: '/path/to/cert/cert.crt'
+        local_pk: '/path/to/key/mykey.key'
+        verify_peer: false

     # Enables checking the Origin header of websocket connections for allowed values.
     origin_check:         false